cyberkillor/OCT-eyeDiseaseClassification/README.md

 Type these two commands in your command line to see help menu for this project.

-Also you can use sklearn.metric to do your own metric measurement。
+Also you can use sklearn.metric to do your own metric measurement.

+The data set link is